pemblabs/pemblabs.github.io/_posts/2025-02-17-Unmasking the Threat: A Deep Dive into a Phishing Campaign Targeting Corporate and Educational Emails.markdown

 * littlelionentertainment[.]docuaccount[.]com

 ### Stats
-Here are the top 10 email domains and the number of emails they contain:
+Here are the top 10 email domains and the number of emails targeted:

 * pcsonet.com – 1,500 emails
 * tvb.com.hk – 400 emails